 The Frosthaven Kickstarter campaign recently started and it is already a tremendous success – $5 million in less then 24 hours.
 This is not surprising, taking into account how popular Gloomhaven – another project by Isaac Childres – is.

-Other articled in the world of Gloomhaven / Frosthaven: Brute Strategy guide Spellweaver strategy guide Doomstalker strategy guide Our Gloomhaven Campaign in chronological order (NEW!)
-Frosthaven – first look – starting classes (1/2) (NEW!)
-Frosthaven – first look – starting classes (2/2)
+Other articled in the world of Gloomhaven / Frosthaven: Brute Strategy guide Spellweaver strategy guide Doomstalker strategy guide Our Gloomhaven Campaign in chronological order Frosthaven – first look – starting classes (1/2) Frosthaven – first look – starting classes (2/2) (NEW!)
+Gloomhaven: Jaws of the Lion – Voidwarden and Demolitionist (NEW!)
+Gloomhaven: Jaws of the Lion – Red Guard and Hatchet

 Many people write about changes to the game (like resources, buildings, etc.) and other aspects which make the sequel a completely different story then its predecessor.
 What I would like to do in this mini-series of two articles is to briefly present the initial six classes of Frosthaven.